-Boy, 15, injured in cliff fall
+Boy, 15, injured in 80ft cliff fall

-Boy, 15, injured in Isle of Man cliff fall
+Boy, 15, injured in 80ft Isle of Man cliff fall

-A teenager has been seriously injured after slipping and falling from a cliff near an Isle of Man lighthouse.
+A teenager has been seriously injured after falling 80ft (24m) from a cliff near an Isle of Man lighthouse.

-The 15-year-old boy fell on to rocks at Douglas Head, with coastguards responding at about 20:08 BST on Monday.
+The boy, 15, fell on to rocks at Douglas Head, with coastguards responding at about 20:08 BST on Monday.

 An RNLI spokesman said the boy was "semi-conscious" when they found him and was taken to Noble's Hospital.